Sidney Godolphin, 1st Earl of Godolphin: Marriage and succession

 On 16 May 1675, Godolphin married Margaret Blagge, daughter of Thomas Blagge, the pious lady whose life was written by John Evelyn in his book The Life of Mrs Godolphin.
 She died in childbirth in 1678 bearing his only son, and Godolphin never remarried.
-Margaret is buried at Breage, Cornwall, the spot being marked by a small brass floor plaque erected by the Duke of Leeds.
+Margaret is buried at Breage, Cornwall, the spot being marked by a small brass floor plaque commissioned by the Duke of Leeds.
 Progeny: